Skip to content

 • 3 min read

-With SMILE LASIK eye surgery being much in demand a lot of people have been asked about the difference between SMILE Lasik eye surgery Superlasik and of course the old warhorse PRK.
+SMILE Laser eye surgery being much in demand a lot of people have been asked about the difference between SMILE Lasik eye surgery Superlasik and of course the old warhorse PRK.
 In this post we are going to go into the actual steps of surgery in each the difference is that vantage and disadvantages or the pros and cons.
 We are also going to look at the technology needed and hence and hence the cost finally we will look at the long term outcomes and safety we can expect from each procedure.

 SMILE being the latest procedure and technically the most advanced will be discussed first.
 Smile is an acronym for small incision lenticular extraction it has also been called RELEX that is refractive lenticular extraction.
 It uses a laser to fashion a disc of corneal tissue in the deeper planes of cornea.
 The shape of this tissue is dependent on the amount of myopic and astigmatism correction desired.
 What is interesting is though the actual prescription being treated might vary from let’s say minus two to minus ten the time required to do the procedure is the same at around 30 seconds.
 Currently only resume VisuMax laser from Carl Ziess is FDA approved to do this procedure in the US.